Sample Sentences for

 • The principle of reciprocality seems to require that its obligation on the other States should be reduced to the same standard.† (source)

-• The others reciprocally do the same, and raise their knives.† (source)
+• (He takes SIEBEL by the nose: the others do the same reciprocally, and raise their knives.)† (source)

 • D'Artagnan at the moment of quitting Milady felt only the liveliest regret at the parting; and as they addressed each other in a reciprocally passionate adieu, another interview was arranged for the following week.† (source)